Numerical approximation of viscous contact problems applied to glacial sliding

 \subsubsection{Finite element approximation of the Stokes variational inequality}

 On each domain $\Omega^k$, we seek a finite element approximation to \eqref{eq:mixed}.
 To this end, we consider a triangulation of $\Omega^k$ and the finite element spaces $V_h$, $Q_h$ and $\Sigma_h$ given by piecewise continuous quadratic vector fields, piecewise constant scalar fields and piecewise constant scalar functions on $\Gamma_a^k$ respectively.
 This velocity-pressure pair is known to be inf-sup stable in two dimensions \citep{boffi2013}.
-Furthermore, as we explain in Section \ref{subsubsec:advection}, the use of piecewise constant elements for the Lagrange multiplier enables the use of a very simple upwinding scheme for solving the advection equation \eqref{eq:advection} in a manner consistent with the discrete contact boundary conditions.
+Furthermore, as we explain in Section \ref{subsubsec:advection}, working with a piecewise constant Lagrange multiplier enables the use of a very simple upwinding scheme for solving the advection equation \eqref{eq:advection} in a manner consistent with the discrete contact boundary conditions.

 We write $V_h = \Span{\{\bv_i\}}_{i=1}^{N_v}$, $Q_h = \Span{\{q_j\}}_{j=1}^{N_q}$ and $\Sigma_h = \Span{\{\mu_k\}}_{k=1}^{N_\mu}$, where $N_v = \dim{V_h}$, $N_q = \dim{Q_h}$ and $N_\mu = \dim{\Sigma_h}$.
 For the functions $(\bu_h, p_h, \lambda_h) \in V_h\times Q_h\times \Sigma_h$, we denote the respective degrees of freedom (DoFs) in $\RR^{N_v}$, $\RR^{N_q}$ and $\RR^{N_\mu}$ by $\mathbf{u}$, $\mathbf{p}$ and $\blambda$.
 In order to write an algebraic counterpart of \eqref{eq:mixed-3}, we need the operator